sahilLikes2Code/js_closure/practice/scope.md

   setTimeout(() => console.log(i, "first"), 100);
 }
 console.log(i, "second");
+output:
+'20 first' will be printed after 100ms
+'20 second' will be printed after 100ms

 ```

 19. Guess the output of the code below with a reason.